calebdw/laraflake/README.md

 resolve('snowflake')->id();      // (string) "5585066784854016"
 resolve(Snowflake::class)->id(); // (string) "5585066784854016"
 ```
-This package also provides a `snowflake` helper function, a `Snowflake` facade, and a `Str` macro for convenience:
+This package also provides a `snowflake` helper function, a `Snowflake` facade, and a `Str::snowflakeId` macro for convenience:

 ```php
 use CalebDW\Laraflake\Facades\Snowflake;